VIAC vs Finpension 3a – Which is the best third pillar for 2024?

 Both third pillars invest in mutual funds.
 They do not use ETFs because pension companies can access much better funds than private investors.
 Therefore, they can access funds with close to zero (or even zero) TER.
 So, it is an excellent reason to invest in mutual funds instead of ETFs.

 Both companies invest in passive mutual funds.
-These funds are all index funds that minimize the costs and try to replicate the market’s performance.
-Once again, it is a great thing.
+These funds are index funds that minimize costs and try to replicate the market’s performance.
+Once again, this is a great thing.

 Finpension 3a and VIAC let you choose between Credit Suisse and Swisscanto index funds.
-On top of that, Finpension 3a also gives you access to UBS, making it a small advantage for Finpension.
+On top of that, Finpension 3a also provides you with access to UBS, making it a small advantage for Finpension.

 Both companies let you invest up to 99% in stocks.

 Overall, both third pillar providers have a great investing strategy!
-But Finpension 3a is better for aggressive investors like me.
+But Finpension 3a is better for investors.

 Custom Strategies